✦ Radian CCA-F · Fully Self-Contained

 ✗ Don't

-• Commit API keys or tokens directly into .mcp.json — always use environment variable expansion
+• Hard-code credentials in .mcp.json — use environment variable expansion

 Prompting & Structured Output — Real-World Dos & Don'ts